pvsnp9/Feature-Selection/README.md

     Select subsets of features based on their relationship with the target.
         - Basics: (Constant, Quasi-Constant, Duplicated)
         - Correlation
-        - Statistical measures: (Fisher Score, Univariate method, mutual information)
+        - Statistical measures: (Information Gain, Fisher Score, Univariate method, mutual information)

     - Wrapper method:
     Search subsets of features that perform according to a predictive model.